PDMackinnon/insights-card-template-03/README.md

 # insights-card-template-03

-Template prepared for "Designing Social Networks" module at DJCAD session 2020-2021
+Template prepared for "Designing Social Networks" module at DJCAD

 Use this template to present insights cards in HTML